Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls

 The EIH assists the field robots to accomplish control tasks in a closed-loop manner.
-Specifically, the remote sensors collect information of the controlled objects, and then the computing modules (comprising the MEC server and the remote cloud via satellite) process the sensor data for decision making and generating control commands.
+Specifically, the remote sensors collect information of the controlled objects, and then the computing modules (comprising the MEC server and the remote cloud) process the sensor data for decision making and control commands.
 Next, the communication modules transmit the commands to the corresponding robots.
 Finally, the robots follow the commands to perform the tasks.
-This entire process is referred to as the sensing-communication-computing-control ($\textbf{SC}^3$) loop~\cite{wcl}.
-Different parts of the $\textbf{SC}^3$ loop are coupled with each other.
-Therefore, different from the traditional system design focusing on communications only, it becomes more relevant to focus on the whole closed-loop performance and to design different parts of the $\textbf{SC}^3$ loop with a systematic mindset.
-In addition, constrained by the payload of UAVs, both communication and computing resources on the EIH are limited~\cite{MEC1,MEC6,MEC7}.
-It is necessary to orchestrate the communication and computing resources to ensure that resource allocation aligns with control requirements.
-Motivated by these considerations, we investigate the joint communication and computing resource allocation problem of an EIH serving multiple robots for their control tasks, with the aim of optimizing the closed-loop control performance.
+This entire process is referred to as the sensing-communication-computing-control ($\textbf{SC}^3$) loops~\cite{wcl}.
+Different components of the $\textbf{SC}^3$ loops are coupled with each other.
+Therefore, different from the traditional system design focusing on communications only, it becomes more relevant to focus on the whole closed-loop performance and to design different components of the $\textbf{SC}^3$ loops with a systematic mindset.
+In addition, constrained by the payload of UAVs, both communication and computing resources on the EIH are limited~\cite{MEC1,MEC6,MEC7, Feng2024_2}.
+This makes it necessary to orchestrate the communication and computing resources to ensure that resource allocation aligns with control requirements.
+Motivated by these considerations, we investigate the joint communication and computing resource allocation problem in an EIH-empowered system serving multiple robots for their control tasks, with the aim of optimizing the closed-loop control performance.